TheRealToxicDev/InfinityBotsGuide/docs/server/infractions/index.md

 ---

 ## Breach or Terms
-If a user breaks Discord Terms Of Service (https://discord.com/terms) they will be banned without any warns!
+If a user breaks the Discord [Terms Of Service](https://discord.com/terms) they will be banned without any warns!

 ---